ssloy/neato-xv11-lidar/README.md

 # How to interface the Neato XV11 LIDAR

 This is a short documentation for the LIDAR used in the Neato XV11 vacuum robots.
+** N.B. ** I am talking about the sensors salvaged from Neato Robotics robots.
+If you want a device that works with the 360 Laser Distance Sensor LDS-01, you need another code.

-It has two connectors, one for the motor and one for the communication (serial port).
+The LIDAR has two connectors, one for the motor and one for the communication (serial port).
 The actual name of the sensor is Piccolo Laser Distance Sensor, abbreviated into LDS, but many different names are used to refer to it:
 Neato LDS, Neato lidar, XV-11 lidar, XV-11 sensor...